Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

 Tokyo in 2026: the one-off reopening release

 The Tokyo reopening did not follow the normal one-date-per-day rule.
-Instead, the first three weeks of Tokyo dates, 17 June through 7 July 2026, were all released together in a single wave at 18:00 JST on 17 May 2026.
-That release has already happened.
+The reopening dates came in two bulk waves.
+First, the dates from 17 June to 7 July 2026 were all released together in a single wave at 18:00 JST on 17 May 2026.
+Then the dates from 8 July to 31 July 2026 were all released together in a second single wave at 18:00 JST on 7 June 2026.
+Both of those releases have already happened.
 Those dates are now open and extremely scarce, and most sessions sold out within seconds because months of pent-up demand hit at once.
-If your trip falls in that 17 June to 7 July window, the realistic route now is a cancellation pickup: someone releasing a seat they can no longer use.
-After 7 July 2026 Tokyo returns to the normal daily 31-day rolling release, so any Tokyo date from 8 July onwards opens one day at a time, exactly like Osaka.
+If your trip falls anywhere in that 17 June to 31 July window, the realistic route now is a cancellation pickup: someone releasing a seat they can no longer use.
+From 1 August 2026 onward Tokyo returns to the normal daily 31-day rolling release, so any Tokyo date from 1 August opens one day at a time, exactly like Osaka.

 Everything else about the Tokyo flow, the eight-step form, the email verification code, the reCAPTCHA, the 90-minute sessions, the 1 to 6 party size, and the 10pm-night-before cancellation window, is identical to Osaka.